-If you prepay a rental property expense - such as insurance or interest on money borrowed - that covers a period of 12 months or less AND the period ends on or before 30 June 2007, you can claim an immediate deduction.
-A prepayment that doesn't meet these criteria AND is \$1,000 or more may have to be spread over two or more years.
+If you prepay a rental property expense - such as insurance or interest on money borrowed - that covers a period of 12 months or less and the period ends on or before 30 June 2008, you can claim an immediate deduction.
+A prepayment that doesn't meet these criteria and is \$1,000 or more may have to be spread over two or more years.
 This is also the case if you carry on your rental activity as a business and have not elected to be taxed under the simplified tax system for small businesses.

-For more information see the publication Deductions for prepaid expenses 2006 (NAT 4170-6.2006).
+For more information, see Deductions for prepaid expenses 2007 (NAT 4170-6.2007).

-EXPENSES FOR WHICH YOU CAN'T CLAIM DEDUCTIONS
+EXPENSES FOR WHICH YOU CANNOT CLAIM DEDUCTIONS